Thank you for visiting my braiding/Cornrow gallery where you’ll learn about the numerous types of African-American hairstyles!

 Pixie Braids have the look of micro braids but in less time, and are a fast way to add a dash of sassiness to your everyday look.
 This style can be anywhere from chin length to above your shoulders, meaning the only drawback is that you need short hair to pull this look off.

-Flat Twists are my personal favorite hairstyle because they’re easier to do on my head than cornrows.
+Flat Twists hairstyles are my personal favorite hairstyle because they’re easier to do on in my hair than cornrows.
 Using only two strands instead of three, they seem to last a little longer as well.
+Just always remember to clean and moisturize your hair first.
+It will make it so much easier

-Nubian Twists are very easy to recognize from the other hair twists out there because they are a very tight looking hair twist.
+Nubian Twists are very easy to recognize from the other hair twists out there because they are a super tight looking hair twist and most often they are shorter than other twists such as kinky twists or Two Stand Twists.
+This is a hairstyle has originally started in Africa but has quickly spread across the world among African Americans mostly.

 Senegalese twists are easy to maintain and quite easy to remove because it involves one piece of hair twisting around the other one.
 Easy!
 You can do them with your own natural hair!